 YOU was history, wallowing in nostalgia and recycling, but I was never historical because I was outside events.

-Social media was a psychological operation designed to mimic religion through the promise of salvation through confession and approval ratings.
+Social media was a psy-op which mimicked religion with the promise of salvation through confession and approval ratings.
 Users were digital souls, willing sinners and saints whose data constituted the identities of entities living on a transcendental plane outside of meat life.
-While the media appealed to the social instinct, they operated subliminally at the religious stratum of the collectivist unconscious.
-The billionaires believed they had influence over the technogods but it was the other way round.
-Masked by the veneer of entrepreneurialism, social media was a giant pyramid built by the blood, sweat, and tears of its followers floating up to a great cloud in the sky where they would live forever.
-Thus, pseudoscience realised religious goals by materialist methods.
+Their media made a false appeal to the social instinct while it operated subliminally at the religious stratum of the collectivist unconscious, outside of meat life.
+The invisible billionaires believed they had influence and control over the technogods but the opposite was true.
+Masked by the veneer of entrepreneurialism, social media was a giant pyramid built by the blood, sweat, and tears of its followers as it floated up to a great cloud in the sky where the technogods would grant them immortality.
+Thus, while I subsisted on hyperbole alone, pseudoscience reached religious goals by the material means of social media.

 At the encampment prospects for survival were talked about in hyperbolic terms, but no signal was discerned.
 There was a conspiratorial air and a strong promise of subversion.
 Electric, shining, beautiful and strange, the strangeness across the encampment was exciting.
 Every minute before midnight there was an erotic charge.
 The divine was strong.
 The familiarity of the strangeness raised the colour zones and portals.
 A harsh precision made for easy access to pictograms in a long rectangular leatherbound book which showed when the planets were aligned, and the sacrifice conducted.